peer-base/peer-star/docs/rfc-identity.md

 To illustrate how [DID-Auth](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/did_auth_draft.md) works, consider the following example: Alice wants to share a secret with Bob.

 After agreeing on a transport, Alice presents herself with a DID, a Device Public Key, and a set of self-signed Verifiable Claims.
-Alice does this by encrypting all this material, along with a nonce, with Bob's public key and signing her `authentication` key (a key present in the DID-Document under the `authentication` property).
+Alice does this by encrypting all this material, along with a nonce, with Bob's public key and signing with her `authentication` key (a key present in the DID-Document under the `authentication` property).
 To trust Alice, Bob must:

 1. Decrypt Alice's message
 2. Resolve Alice's DID to a DID-Document
 3. Check if Alice's Device Public Key is listed in `authentication` property of the DID-Document
 4. Verify the message signature against her Device Public Key using the correct algorithm
 5. Verify the signatures of the self-signed Verifiable Claims against the public keys listed in the `publicKey` property of the DID-Document.
-6. Manually verify Alice's Verifiable Claims to see if they credible.
+6. Manually verify Alice's Verifiable Claims to see if they are credible.

 Please note that certain aspects of point `6.` can be done automatically by crawling the proofs and verifying the signatures against Alice's Public Keys.
 Still, Bob must explicitly verify the proofs as an attacker might be trying to impersonate the real Alice with fake social profiles.